We take the guesswork out of exercise and create safe and appropriate exercise programs to help you live a productive and healthy life.

 Our Training Philosophy

-At Motion 4 Life Fitness our professional trainers will create an individualized exercise program for each member based on health history and a fitness assessment.
+At Motion 4 Life Fitness our professional trainers will create exercise programs for members based on their health history and a fitness assessment.
 We believe proper guidance, instruction and encouragement is vital to a successful exercise program.
-Therefore, most of our memberships include personal training, either 1-on-1 or small group (2-4 people).
+Therefore, our memberships include personal training, either 1-on-1 or small group (2-4 people).

-Our group classes are available to all personal training members at no charge.
-These larger classes (12 people max) are designed by our trainers to complement personal training.
-They can be tailored to the individual’s participating as necessary.
+Our group classes are available to all personal training members.
+These classes (approximately 10-12 people) are designed by our trainers to complement personal training and are modified if necessary for the individuals participating.
 Flexibility, agility, balance and cardiovascular exercise are the focus of the classes.
-Our staff will help you choose appropriate classes for your exercise ability.
+Our staff will help you choose appropriate classes for your conditioning level.

 Meet The Staff

 Carol Weesner, MD

 Carol has been an emergency medicine physician for over 30 years and currently is still a practicing Emergency Physician.
 She has owned and managed two emergency medicine physician groups where she was responsible for operations, personnel, and education.
 She is active in the day-to-day operations, management, and ongoing development of Motion 4 Life Fitness.